Beach clubs in Rota

 Beach Club Playa de la Luz

-Beach Club Playa de la Luz operates out of the Hotel Playa de la Luz on Playa de la Almadraba.
-It's a proper pool-and-beach setup with a saltwater swimming pool, Balinese beds, and DJ sessions on Saturdays.
+Beach Club Playa de la Luz operates within the Hotel Playa de la Luz on Playa de la Almadraba.
+It has a saltwater pool, Balinese beds, and a terrace with views across to Cádiz on the horizon.

 Beefree Chiringuito & Beach Club